-Latin America (LATAM) is one of the current hot areas for growth.
+Latin America (LatAm) is one of the current hot areas for growth.
 The market is large, fragmented and has complex currency and regulatory controls.
-At the recent Money20/20 conference, LATAM was one of the key geographies companies were interested in.
+At the recent Money20/20 conference, LatAm was one of the key geographies that companies were interested in.

 Below we look at total trade for each country against the country’s total inward remittances to give a sense of the opportunity both for business and consumer focused providers.